Policies for the Undergraduate Economics Major

 3.65 GPA in the college

 Students interested in pursuing honors should plan their major out carefully to ensure that they meet the prerequisites.
-Students must meet a departmental advisor to declare honors in their junior year.
+Students must meet with a departmental advisor to declare honors in their junior year and must come prepared with a list of the electives they are taking/planning to take when they apply for department honors.

 Courses Taken Outside of the NYU System: Students who are interested in taking economics courses outside of the NYU system: